 “Resolving intrapersonal conflicts and making the journey to healing one step at a time.”

 I am often asked how I persevered through the many challenges I’ve faced.
-The challenges have ranged from mental illnesses, sexual abuse, to discrimination.
-Most people to some degree have dealt with the same challenges as I have and continue to face them today.
-As it stands, implementing conflict resolution strategies within groups are difficult.
+As it stands, implementing conflict resolution strategies within groups or within are difficult.
 The implementation of conflict resolution strategies, when compounded with the inner being, creates a layer of complexity most find to be grueling.
 It becomes complex because the emotional, mental, physical, and spiritual states must be evaluated.
 Generally speaking, successfully resolved conflicts attempt to ensure negative or biased emotions do not seep into the resolution process.
 Allowing negative or biased emotions to seep into the resolution process can cause miscommunication problems, poor decision making, misperceptions, discrimination, and self-sabotage.
 When negative emotions are attached to the conflict resolution process, sometimes subjective reasoning comes into play and creates undesirable outcomes.
 However, the removal of subjective reasoning is extremely hard to do because as humans, we are emotionally bound by social, biological, and cultural factors.
 So, how do I heal if subjective reasoning hinders conflict resolution strategies and I need to look within?
 Try using question and answer journaling logs and have them evaluated or verified by medical professionals, family members, peers, or other support team members.
 This practice will allow for subjective and objective perspectives and reasoning.

 Here are just a few tips below to get you started.
 Remember, I am not a doctor or counselor, this is my opinion based on personal experience.

 1) Start with one challenge/obstacle/experience at a time and write it down as you remember it to be.
 If you know any family members or friends who are aware of what happened, verify the information;